SOCIOL 101-7 That Seventies Show: Politics and Society in the "Long 1970s" and the Origins of Our Time

 This course offers conceptual tools and perspectives for answering these controversies.
 To do so it surveys a variety of topics related to the intersections of health, biomedicine, culture, and society.
 We will analyze the cultural meanings associated with health and illness; the political debates surrounding health care, medical knowledge production, and medical decision-making; and the structure of the social institutions that comprise the health care industry.
 We will examine many problems with the current state of health and health care in the United States and also consider potential solutions.

 Gender studies have traditionally focused on women.
-Yet critical work on men and masculinities show us how people of all genders are constrained by gender expectations and assumptions.
+Yet critical work on men and masculinities show us how people of all genders are impacted by gender expectations and assumptions.
 Furthermore, studies of masculinities shed light on practical questions like, why do men die earlier than women?
 And, why are men more likely to commit mass shootings?
-In recent years, the public spotlight has cast light on savory and unsavory aspects of masculinity; think about the rise of the term “toxic masculinity,” the #MeToo movement, the 2019 viral Gillette advertisement, and blogs commenting on the behavior of men on the reality show The Bachelorette.
+In recent years, the public spotlight has cast light on savory and unsavory aspects of masculinity; think about the rise of the term “toxic masculinity,” the #MeToo movement, advertisements aimed at men, and blogs commenting on the behavior of men on the reality show The Bachelorette.
 In this course, we will go beyond banal statements like “men are trash” to critically ask, What role does masculinity play in social life?
 How is masculinity produced, and are there different ways to be masculine?
 This course provides students with an intensive introduction to the foundational theory and research in the field of masculinities studies.
 We will use an intersectional lens to study the ways in which the concept and lived experience of masculinity are shaped by economic, social, cultural, and political forces.
-As we study the institutions that socialize people into gender, we will examine how the gendered social order influences the way people of all genders perform masculinity as well as the ways men perceive themselves and other men, women, and social situations.
+As we study the institutions that socialize people into gender, we will examine how the gendered social order influences the way people of all genders perform masculinity as well as the ways men perceive themselves, people of other genders, and social situations.
 Verbally and in writing, students will develop an argument about the way contemporary masculinity is constructed and performed.

 How do sociologists do their work?
 How do they make discoveries and draw conclusions about the social world around us?
 This course is an introduction to sociological research methods.
 We will learn how to design a research study - everything from choosing a topic and formulating a research question to developing a research plan.
 We will explore a range of research methods from surveys, interviewing, observational methods and content analysis to "big" data approaches.
 We will also think about the strengths and weaknesses of various sociological methods and what these methods can contribute to our understanding of the social world.
 We will also debate and discuss the role of the researcher in the research process along with thinking about ethical concerns and IRB protections for research subjects.
 We will also critically examine how social science research is presented to us in our everyday lives (including news reporting, political polls and social media postings).
 The goal of this course is for students to be able to design an appropriate methods plan to investigate a sociological research question they are interested in, but also to become more critical when learning about the latest social science study from media and social media outlets.